panzi/cook-serve-hoomans/README.md

 I don't know what will happen when there is a game update.
 Will the updater corrupt the archive, bail because the file isn't what it expects it to be or simply revert the patch?
-Your guess is a sgood as mine.
+Your guess is as good as mine.
 In any case this program creates a `data.win.backup` file which you can use in case the game stops working.
 Just remove `data.win` and rename `data.win.backup` to `data.win`.